r4ppz/research-repo-docs/docs/research_repo_spec.md

 - Authorization: JWT with role-based access (Student, Department Admin, Super Admin) + department scoping for admins.
 - Data contract: API returns UI-ready, nested objects (no raw IDs-only in responses).
 - File access: Gated endpoint; admins always allowed; students allowed only if their request is ACCEPTED.
 - Archive feature: Admins can archive/unarchive papers.
 Archived papers are hidden from Library by default, listed in a separate admin “Archived” view, and blocked from new student requests.
-Prior accepted student access remains downloadable.
+Prior accepted student access is no longer downloadable once paper is archived.

 ---